microsoft/service-fabric-observer/Documentation/Observers.md

 | [OSObserver](#osobserver) | Records basic OS properties across OS version, OS health status, physical/virtual memory use, number of running processes, number of active TCP ports (active/ephemeral), number of enabled firewall rules, list of recent patches/hotfixes. |
 | [SFConfigurationObserver](#sfconfigurationobserver) | Records information about the currently installed Service Fabric runtime environment. |

-# Fabric Observers - What they do and how to configure them
+# Observers - What they do and how to configure them

 You can quickly get started by reading [this](/Documentation/Using.md).

+***Note: All observers that monitor various resources output serialized instances of TelemetryData type (JSON).
+This JSON string is set as the Description property of a Health Event.
+This is done for a few reasons: Telemetry support and for consuming services that need to deserialize the data to inform some related workflow.
+In later versions of SF, SFX will display only the textual pieces of this serialized object instance, making it easier to read in SFX's Details view.***

 ## AppObserver